LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ### General Structure

-The general structure proposed here isn't anything new or ground-breaking.
+The proposed structure is neither new nor ground-breaking.
 The value is in better categorizing decision-making such that decisions with very different characteristics don't _look the same_ to those needing to make them.
 This structure is the most lightweight possible to allow some form of categorization.
 Hierarchical structures are an option with more complexity, but I don't feel there is an obvious need to pay that cost within Rocket Pool at this time.
 A compositional structure with tagging is another option, tags can represent a better user experience, but they do require more active and consistent maintenance, which I don't believe can be relied upon based on the current state of the Rocket Pool DAOs.

 ### Overview